Victor Rojas (footballer)

-Victor Alfonzo Rojas Ford (born 18 February 1995) is a Venezuelan football player who currently plays as a midfielder for OFC Barca in the United Premier Soccer League.
+Victor Alfonzo Rojas Ford (born 18 February 1995) is a Venezuelan footballer who plays as a midfielder for Club de Lyon in the National Independent Soccer Association.

 Rojas began his professional career playing in the Major Arena Soccer League with Florida Tropics SC.
 He also featured for the Tropics' outdoor USL PDL side, scoring a brace in his final game with the organization.

 In March 2021, Rojas was named to the United Premier Soccer League 2020 Fall Season First Team, having tallied 13 goals and 10 assists in 15 games.